jain7aman/spring-jpa-jersey/README.md

 # Spring 4 + Hibernate 4 + MySQL/H2+ Maven Integration
 A REST service build to retrieve list of cities stored in a database.
-This service provides solution to the problem posted at https://github.com/cinqtechnologies/spring-jpa-jersey by `CINQ Technologies`

 Technologies: